dstogov/php-ffi/README.md

 Returns C pointer to the given C data structure.
 The pointer is not "owned" and won't be free.
 Anyway, this is a potentially unsafe operation, because the life-time of the returned pointer may be longer than life-time of the source object, and this may cause dangling pointer dereference (like in regular C).

-##### static function offset(FFI\CData $cdata, int $offset): FFI\CData;

-This function implements C pointer arithmetic.
-Given $cdata must be a pointer or array and the function will return pointer representing ($cdata + $offset) operation.
-Again, this is a potentially unsafe operation, because the life-time of the returned pointer may be longer than life-time of the source object, and this may cause dangling pointer dereference

 ##### static function load(string $filename): FFI;

 Instead of embedding of a long C definition into PHP string, and creating FFI through constructor, it's possible to separate it into a C header file.
 Note, that C preprocessor directives (e.g. #define or #ifdef) are not supported.
 And only a couple of special macros may be used especially for FFI.